Saving money each month means more money in your pocket.

 Find a grocery store in your area, such as ALDI or Grocery Outlet, that will contribute to your frugal living lifestyle by helping you save money.

 As mentioned above, it’s important to be picky where you grocery shop to save money.
 But it’s also important to utilize money saving resources to get the best bang for your buck.
-My two top resources I use on a weekly basis are Ebates and Ibotta.
+My two top resources I use on a regular basis are Rakuten (for online shopping) and Ibotta (for in-store grocery shopping).

-Ibotta is an awesome cash back app that you can use on your smart phone to earn cash back rewards and save money simply when you shop.
+Ibotta is an awesome app you’ll use on your smart phone to earn cash back on your groceries.
+It includes all my favorites stores like Walmart, Target, Costco, Fred Meyer, DollarTree, and more.

 5. Use Amazon

-I can’t even begin to tell you how much money we save each month by using Amazon.
+I can’t even begin to tell you how much money we save each month using Amazon.

 Every time I go to the store to buy something that’s not a regular grocery purchase, I write down the price and don’t buy it until I check Amazon.